tswaim/tswaim/README.md

 # tswaim

-I build trading tools for prediction markets.
+I build trading tools for prediction markets and perps trading

-Not here to sell anything.
-Most devs on GitHub are pitching — better README, more stars, more users.
+Most devs on GitHub are pitching - better README, more stars, more users.
 I get it, but that's not what this is.

 I put my projects here because I want people who actually understand this space to tell me what I'm doing wrong.